The Des Moines Register

 The Des Moines Register is the daily morning newspaper of Des Moines, Iowa, United States.
-Formed through the development and merger of several 19th century newspapers, it began publishing under its current name in 1915.
+Formed through the development and merger of several 19th-century newspapers, it began publishing under its current name in 1915.
 The paper came under the ownership of the publisher and holding company Gannett in 1985.
-It won its first Pulitzer Prize in 1924 and has since won 16 more, with the most recent coming in 2018 for editorial writing.
+It won its first Pulitzer Prize in 1924, and has since won 16 more, with the most recent coming in 2018 for editorial writing.

 History

 Early period

 The first newspaper in Des Moines was the Iowa Star.
-In July 1849, Barlow Granger began the paper in an abandoned log cabin by the junction of the Des Moines and Raccoon River.
+In July 1849, Barlow Granger began the paper in an abandoned log cabin by the junction of the Des Moines and Raccoon rivers.

-In 1854, The Star became the Iowa Statesman which was also a Democratic paper.
+In 1854, The Star became the Iowa Statesman, which was also a Democratic paper.
 In 1857, The Statesman became the Iowa State Journal, which published three times per week.

 In 1870, The Iowa State Journal became the Iowa State Leader as a Democratic newspaper, which competed with pro-Republican Iowa Daily State Register for the next 32 years.

 In 1902, George Roberts bought the Register and Leader and merged them into a morning newspaper.
 In 1903, Des Moines banker Gardner Cowles, Sr. purchased the Register and Leader.
 The name finally became The Des Moines Register in 1915.
 (Cowles also acquired the Des Moines Tribune in 1908.
 The Tribune, which merged with the rival Des Moines News in 1924 and the Des Moines Capital in 1927, served as the evening paper for the Des Moines area until it ended publication on September 25, 1982).

 Under the ownership of the Cowles family, the Register became Iowa's largest and most influential newspaper, eventually adopting the slogan "The Newspaper Iowa Depends Upon".
 Newspapers were distributed to all four corners of the state by train and later by truck as Iowa's highway system improved.